 \introparagraph{Changes to \ANYKREC} Recall that in serial DP, each node $v_i$ processes a \texttt{next} call by recursively calling \texttt{next} on the node $v_{i+1}$ that follows in the solution.
-In T-DP, the solutions have a tree structure and therefore, to find the next-best subtree solution at $v_i$, we have to consider the next-best subtrees for all of its children $v_c, c \in \Ch(v_i)$.
-For instance, consider a node $v_1 \in \Sset_1$ where the children of $\Sset_1$ are $\Sset_2$ and $\Sset_4$.
-A solution rooted at $v_1$ consists of two parts: one solution rooted at some node of $\Sset_2$ and another rooted at $\Sset_4$.
-Suppose that the current solution rooted at $v_1$ contains the $2^\textrm{nd}$-best solution from $\Sset_2$ and the $3^\textrm{rd}$-best solution from $\Sset_4$---$[\Pi_2, \Pi_3]$ for short.
-Then the next-best solution from $v_1$ could be either $[\Pi_3, \Pi_3]$ or $[\Pi_2, \Pi_4]$.
-Since any combination of child solutions $[\Pi_{j_1}, \Pi_{j_2}]$ is valid for the parent, the problem is essentially to rank the Cartesian product space of subtree solutions (that agree with $v_1$).
+In T-DP, the solutions have a tree structure, and therefore, to find the next-best subtree solution at $v_i$, we have to consider the next-best subtrees for all of its children $v_c$, for $c \in \Ch(v_i)$.
+For example, consider a node $v_1 \in \Sset_1$ where the children of $\Sset_1$ are $\Sset_2$ and $\Sset_3$.
+A solution rooted at $v_1$ consists of two parts: one solution rooted at some node of $\Sset_2$ and another rooted at $\Sset_3$.
+Suppose that the current solution rooted at $v_1$ contains the $2^\textrm{nd}$-best solution from $\Sset_2$ and the $4^\textrm{th}$-best solution from $\Sset_3$ and denote that by $[\Pi_2, \Pi_4]$.
+Then the next-best solution from $v_1$ could be either $[\Pi_3, \Pi_4]$ or $[\Pi_2, \Pi_5]$.
+Since any combination of child solutions $[\Pi_{j_1}, \Pi_{j_2}]$ is valid for the parent, the problem is essentially to rank the Cartesian product space of subtree solutions which agree with $v_1$.